 3. Google App Engine – Cloud application platform

 Google’s App Engine offers organizations and developers a platform for building, running, and hosting web applications.
 As a fully managed environment, App Engine means zero configuration and server management for your developers.
-With App Engine, you can also deploy in minutes and access an extremely scalable serverless PaaS environment.
+With App Engine, you can deploy in minutes and access an extremely scalable serverless PaaS environment.

 More Platform-as-a-Service examples include Heroku, SAP Cloud, AWS Elastic Beanstalk, Dokku, etc.